 Philips SAD Blue or White Lamp

-If you have been diagnosed with Seasonal Affective Disorder also know as (SAD) Then you need to work out the most effective treatment for you.
+If you have been diagnosed with Seasonal Affective Disorder also known as (SAD) Then you need to work out the most effective treatment for you.
 Most medical professional will advise you on the best course of action which may include color light therapy.

 Also knows as winter depression, winter blues, summer depression, and seasonal depression.

 Blue-light SAD devices use LED’s to replicate the natural blue wavelength of light.
 This will trick your brain into making you feel better.
 A lot like how you feel great when outdoors and looking at the bright blue sky.
-As the Hue go can replicate of 16 million colors you will be able to find the perfect color blue light to help you when working in a office environment with no windows or waking up after shift work.
+As the Hue go can replicate of 16 million colors you will be able to find the perfect color blue light to help you when working in an office environment with no windows or waking up after shift work.
 Your brain will thank you for using the Hue Go blue light.

 Something else I have started to try is learning to meditate.
 I have started using a Muse brain monitor headband to help me get into the deep meditative place quickly.
-I do this to relax my mind before bed, so Im not kept awake thinking of the stresses of life.
+I do this to relax my mind before bed, so I’m not kept awake thinking of the stresses of life.

 Full spectrum or Whitelight SAD Lights

-The traditional White-light SAD lights, usually referred to as ‘Full Spectrum’ lights typically give off white light in every possible wavelength.
-This light is similar to sunlight so it more closely replicates what we experience everyday.
+The traditional White-light SAD lights, usually referred to as ‘Full Spectrum’ lights typically give off a white light in every possible wavelength.
+This light is similar to sunlight so it more closely replicates what we experience every day.
 The Hue Go lamp is able to replicate all these possible shades of light from sunrise to midday to sunset to offer the user the best possible experience to combat SAD.